phalcon/documentation/docs/container.md

 `Container` is the recommended choice for new projects. `Phalcon\Di\Di` remains fully supported and is not being removed.

-!!! info "WARNING"
+!!! warning "WARNING"

     `Container` cannot be used with components that use the Inversion of Control methodology in Phalcon.
-That is, the container is available in the component, and it is used to retrive a different service to be used in that component.
+That is, the container is available in the component, and it is used to retrieve a different service to be used in that component.
 An example is the `Response` object which internally retrieves the `Filter` service for filtering.
-For this to happen, we need to widen the `getDI()` and `setDI()` which will affect backwards compatibiity.
+For this to happen, we need to widen the `getDI()` and `setDI()` which will affect backwards compatibility.
 As such, Container cannot be used out of the box for this version.
 This refers to the `Registering as the Framework Default` section below.
 In the next major version we will change the interfaces to offer this functionality.

 !!! info "NOTE"